Massie Trial: Massie family

 Grace Hubbard Fortescue, née Grace Hubbard Bell, was the granddaughter of Gardiner Greene Hubbard, the first president of the National Geographic Society.
 Her father, Charles James Bell, was first cousin of inventor Alexander Graham Bell.
 Her marriage to Major Roland Granville "Rolly" Fortescue, an out-of-wedlock son of Robert Barnwell Roosevelt, did not leave her as financially successful as she would have wished, but she nevertheless kept up appearances and raised her daughter, Thalia, with an American upper class lifestyle.

-Grace Thalia Fortescue married Lieutenant Thomas Massie, a rising United States Navy officer.
+Thalia Fortescue married Lieutenant Thomas Massie, a rising United States Navy officer.
 In 1930, Massie arrived at Pearl Harbor, where Thalia considered herself "above" the rest of the officers' wives and soon became an outcast.
 The marriage, apparently not terribly successful to start with, degenerated into heavy drinking and public fights.
 Thalia had a second miscarriage shortly prior to the incident, and was "on probation" with her husband, who wrote an informal set of conditions under which he would continue the marriage.